kaelzhang/skema/doc/apis.md

 // }
 ```

+The detail behavior how shape works, see [Skema Shape](./shape.md).

+#### Examples

 ## declare()

 ```js
 declare(name: SkemaAlias, skema: Skema): void declare(names: SkemaAlias[], skema: Skema): void
 ```

+Declares the alias for a certain skema, and the alias could be used directly in shape definition and `skema(skemaAlias)`

 - **SkemaAlias** `string | object`